-Zhongguancun AI Academy & UCAS 2025 Summer AI Agent Practical Topics
+Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

-The AI Agent Hackathon at UCAS in February 2025 was a great success.
-Therefore, from July 27 to 30, 2025, at Zhongguancun AI Academy, and from July 31 to August 4 at UCAS, I will host two AI Agent practical topics again.
+The AI Agent Hackathon at UCAS in February 2025 was very successful, so I will host two AI Agent practical topics again from July 27 to 30 at Zhongguancun Artificial Intelligence Academy and from July 31 to August 4 at UCAS.

-Many thanks to Professor Zheng Shuxin, Vice Dean of Zhongguancun AI Academy, and Professor Liu Junming from UCAS for inviting me to host these two AI Agent practical activities.
+Many thanks to Professor Zheng Shuxin, Vice Dean of Zhongguancun Artificial Intelligence Academy, and Professor Liu Junming of UCAS for inviting me to host these two AI Agent practical activities.

-All topics in this AI Agent practice will take you deep into the cutting-edge technologies for building the next generation of AI Agents.
+All the topics of this AI Agent practice will take you deep into the cutting-edge technology of building the next generation of AI Agents.
 You will have the opportunity to practice:

 - Multimodal models and thinking model applications: Build the “brain” of the agent with industry-leading multimodal models and thinking models such as Gemini 2.5 Pro and Claude 4 Sonnet.